brabster/tw-site/src/pages/articles/2018-08-19-setting-up-a-gatsby-site/index.md

 A quick look down the list and I settled for [gatsby-starter-lumen](https://github.com/alxshelepenok/gatsby-starter-lumen).
 I felt it had a clean, professional look, and it seemed really quick on page loads.
 A quick `gatsby new my-blog https://github.com/alxshelepenok/gatsby-starter-lumen` later, and I had a basic project.

+I'm not sure whether I'll stick with the theme.
+Aside from the clean styling, it's the blog aspect and markdown support for posts that I like.
+After adding a couple of links and a company footer to the sidebar, the mobile view is mostly links and footer!
+Hopefully it wouldn't be too difficult to switch.

 ## Where does GraphQL fit?